seangoodvibes/DelugeDocs/docs/contributing/deluge-style-guide.md

 This Deluge-specific style guide defined how to refer to song parts, views, controls, and display elements.

-## Parts of a song
+## Parts of a project

-Song
+Project
-: A discrete creative project, generally aligned with one (but sometimes several) project files on the Deluge.
+: A discrete creative endeavour, generally aligned with one (but sometimes several) project files on the Deluge.
+Note: Avoid using the word "song" unless referring specifically to Song Mode.
+"Project" is a broader term that captures sketches, 8-bar loops, jams, live recording templates, experiments, and more in addition to the idea of a "song" with a beginning, middle, and end.

 Project file
 : A file on the SD card that stores all of the information about a song.
 Use this only when referring to specific technical concepts to do with the file system or stored data.
 For general usage, use "song", such as saving or deleting a song.